Outage Probability Analysis of Uplink Cell-Free Massive MIMO Network with and without Pilot Contamination: Outage Probability Analysis

-Consider the special case when all the APs are collocated, and $ K $ pilot sequences are pairwise orthogonal, then we have $\beta_{mk} = \beta_{m^{\prime}k} \triangleq \beta_{k}, \gamma_{mk} = \gamma_{m^{\prime} k} \triangleq \gamma_{k}$ and no pilot contamination.
-The Corollary \ref{Cor: CFOP_LogNormalNPC} and Theorem \ref{Thm: CFOP_OPUnivariate} are applicable to calculate the OP for this special case \textit{i.e.,} the single-cell collocated mMIMO.
-However, the integral involved in \eqref{Eq: CFOP_Pout_NoPilot_AppFinal} is simple enough to be solved in closed form for this special case.
+Single-cell collocated mMIMO can be considered as the special case of CF-mMIMO system, when all the $M$ APs are collocated also termed as base station (BS), and $ K $ pilot sequences are pairwise orthogonal then we have $\beta_{mk} = \beta_{m^{\prime}k} \triangleq \beta_{k}$, $ \gamma_{mk} = \gamma_{m^{\prime} k} \triangleq \gamma_{k}$ and no pilot contamination.
+The Corollary \ref{Cor: CFOP_LogNormalNPC} and Theorem \ref{Thm: CFOP_OPUnivariate} are applicable to calculate the OP for this special case.
+However, the integral involved in \eqref{Eq: CFOP_Pout_NoPilot_AppFinal} is simple enough to be solved in closed form.
 For a fair comparison, we consider $MN$ antenna single-cell collocated mMIMO system so that the total number of antenna remains same in both CF-mMIMO and collocated mMIMO system.
-The following corollaries present the OP and rate approximations for the single-cell collocated mMIMO system. \begin{corollary}[Corollary to Theorem \ref{Thm: CFOP_SINRLogNormal}] For the single cell collocated mMIMO scenario, the OP of $ k $th user is approximated using \eqref{Eq: CFOP_POutLogNormalPC}, where \eqref{Eq: CFOP_MuLogNormalPC} and \eqref{Eq: CFOP_SigmaLogNormalPC} are evaluated using the following simplified expression for the moments.
+The following corollaries present the OP and rate approximations for the single-cell collocated mMIMO system.